trimino/dat-design-pattern/creation/builder/README.md

 ## Applicability

-* When you're making a complicated thing, how you put it together shouldn't depend on what exactly it's made of

-* You should be able to build the same thing in different ways, depending on what you need it to do
+* ***Separation of Construction and Assembly***
+  * The process of creating a complex object should be separate from the details of its parts and how they fit together.

+* ***Flexible Construction***
+  * The method of building an object should support different versions and configurations of that object.

 ## Benefits

-&nbsp;&nbsp;&nbsp;&nbsp;The builder pattern hides the nitty-gritty details of how the product is put together.
-By using an abstract interface, it shields the director from knowing the product's internal structure.
-Changing how the product is made is easy—you just need to create a new type of builder.

-> [!TIP]
+* ***Flexible Product Representation***
+  * You can change how a product is built without altering its parts.
+  * The Builder provides a way to hide the product's details and assembly process.
+  * To change the product's internal structure, just create a new Builder.

+* ***Isolated Construction and Representation***
+  * The construction logic is separate from the product's structure.
+  * Clients don't need to know about the product's internal classes.
+  * Each `ConcreteBuilder` has all the code to build a specific product.
+  * The same set of parts can create different products through different Directors.

+* ***Fine Control Over Construction***
+  * The Builder pattern constructs products *step-by-step*, not all at once.
-> The builder hides the representation and internal structure of the product from the director.
+  * The `Director` controls the construction process and retrieves the product only when it's complete.

-&nbsp;&nbsp;&nbsp;&nbsp;The builder pattern makes it easier to manage complex objects by keeping their construction details hidden.
-Clients don't need to worry about how the object is internally structured since this information is hidden by the builder's interface.
-Each type of *ConcreteBuilder* knows how to put together a specific kind of object.
-This code is written once and can be reused by different directors to create various versions of the product using the same building blocks.

-> [!TIP]
-> Separates the product representation and construction concerns.
-The builder builds parts and keep the partial product.
-The director (also called supervisor) controls the construction process.

-&nbsp;&nbsp;&nbsp;&nbsp;The builder pattern builds the product gradually, following the director's guidance, instead of creating it all at once like other creational patterns.
-The director only grabs the product from the builder when it's fully assembled.
-This approach means the Builder interface reflects the construction process more clearly, giving you precise control over how the product is put together and its internal structure.

-> [!TIP]
-> The director can control the construction process at any level of detail.
+  * This *step-by-step* process allows precise control over how the product is built.

 ## Liabilities
-&nbsp;&nbsp;&nbsp;&nbsp;The overall complexity of the code increases since the pattern requires creating multiple new classes.

-> [!CAUTION]
-> A few more classes to implement
+* ***Increased Complexity***
+  * Implementing the Builder pattern can add complexity to the codebase due to the additional classes and interfaces involved.

 ## UML